 Local & Aesthetic

-New kids on the Beaufort St block, Local & Aesthetic, has to be one of our fave openings of the year (so far).
-Its laid back community vibes and WA-centric menu (much of which is vegan friendly) is bolstered by the fact the space is also home to Rhubarb Records vinyl and an Indigenous art gallery and retail outlet.
-As for what to eat, if the rotating weekly special doesn’t entice you the new mushroom and leek toast is as pretty as she is tasty, and their take on the humble brioche pudding complete with milk and honey brioche, lemon and finger lime curd, roasted white chocolate and shaved macadamias might just be the dessert-lovers ideal breakfast.
+Local & Aesthetic has to be one of our fave openings of last year.
+Its laid back community vibes and WA-centric menu is bolstered by the fact the space is also home to Rhubarb Records vinyl and an Indigenous art gallery and retail outlet.
+As for what to eat, if the special doesn’t entice you the house cured salmon on rye with whipped lemon-myrtle feta is as pretty as she is tasty, and their take on the humble brioche pudding complete with milk and honey brioche, lemon and finger lime curd, roasted white chocolate and shaved macadamias might just be the dessert-lovers ideal breakfast.

 Little h Cafe